Jyväskylä Music Competitions

 Keski-Suomen musiikin edistämissäätiö sr, or The Foundation for Music Promotion in Central Finland was established in 1951 in the city of Jyväskylä by private donors, who were committed to supporting young people in their musical pursuits.
 The stated purpose of the foundation was to advance music education in the region mainly by organizing music competitions and other opportunities for students to perform in front of a live audience.

-Our bigger competitions take place in every three year.
-The Juhani Heinonen Violin Competition was in March 2022.
-Ilmari Hannikainen Piano Chamber Music Competition was held dating March 2 – 9, 2023 in Jyväskylä.
-The Competition Committee had qualified twenty ensembles to compete in the international category open to ensembles from all countries.
-The jury consisted of top experienced musicians and pedagogues Juhani Lagerspetz (chair, Finland), Andreas Brantelid (Sweden-Denmark), Johan Fröst (Sweden) Kaija Saarikettu (Finland) and Irina Zahharenkova (Estonia-Finland).
-The orchestra in finale concerts is Jyväskylä Sinfonia.
-The competition was supported by e.g. Rolando and Siv Pieraccini Foundation and Ministry of Education and Culture of Finland.
+The previous Ilmari Hannikainen Competition was held in the beginning of March 2023 in Jyväskylä.
+The Competition Committee had qualified twenty ensembles to compete in the international category.
+The jury consisted of Juhani Lagerspetz (chair, Finland), Andreas Brantelid (Sweden-Denmark), Johan Fröst (Sweden) Kaija Saarikettu (Finland) and Irina Zahharenkova (Estonia-Finland).
+The competition was supported by e.g. Rolando and Siv Pieraccini Foundation, Ministry of Education and Culture of Finland and city of Jyväskylä.

 The prizes and winners in Ilmari Hannikainen Piano Chamber Music Competition 2023